RuofengX/pyxy/README.md

  In most cases, you can use `pip install -r requirements/compatible.txt` to install all dependencies.
 If that doesn't work, please open an issue.
  Using `venv` to creating a virtual environment is also recommended, it's all depended on you.

- If you are using linux system, OR you could makesure that your system could use uvloop module, you can use `pip install -r requirements/with_uvloop.txt` to install all dependencies and uvloop module, which would fastern up the program.
+ If you are using linux system, OR you could make sure that your system could use uvloop module, you can use `pip install -r requirements/with_uvloop.txt` to install all dependencies and uvloop module, which would fasten up the program.
 You may also install build tools for building uvloop(if error occur when installing uvloop), which could use `sudo apt install build-essential` on Ubuntu to solve.

 ## Before you run